 - Changes in body fat ( ).

-- Yellowing of your skin or the whites of your eyes (jaundice), which may be caused by increased levels in your blood.
-Contact your health care provider right away if you have this side effect.
+- Yellowing of your skin or the whites of your eyes (jaundice).
+Although these effects may not be damaging to your liver, skin, or eyes, contact your health care provider right away if you have this side effect.

 - Increased bleeding problems in people with hemophilia.